 These funds invest in one particular asset sector.
-Council's Cash Plus and Cash Enhanced Fund are examples of Sector Specific Funds as they predominately invest in a range of short dated cash-type securities with the aim of outperforming the UBS 90 day Bank Bill Index benchmark.
+The Funds predominately invest in a range of short dated cash-type securities with the aim of outperforming the UBS 90 day Bank Bill Index benchmark.
 They are designed to enhance returns on short-term holdings as an alternative to short-dated bank bill and term deposit portfolios.
 They provide easy access to holdings and can be redeemed within 24 to 48 hours.

-• Diversified Funds
+Diversified Funds

 These funds invest in a pre-determined range of asset classes including cash, fixed interest, property, and Australian & international shares.
-The weighting among the various asset classes will differ depending upon the type of diversified fund chosen, e.g. Conservative Funds (TCorp's Medium Term Growth) have a higher weighting in cash and fixed interest than Balanced Funds (TCorp's Long Term Growth) that have higher weightings in growth assets such as property and shares.
+The weighting among the various asset classes will differ depending upon the type of diversified fund chosen, e.g. Conservative Funds (TCorp'sCorp.'s Medium Term Growth) have a higher weighting in cash and fixed interest than Balanced Funds (TCorp'sCorp.'s Long Term Growth) that have higher weightings in growth assets such as property and shares.

-Schedule 2 - Standard & Poor's Ratings Description
+Schedule 2 - Standard and Poor's Ratings Description